-Yesterday, a bill made it out of an Assembly committee which could be a cash cow for a lot of towns.
-Part of a package of bills called “Antwan’s Law,” it would allow towns to establish permanent lower speed limits near schools.
+Back in May, a bill made it out of an Assembly committee that could be a cash cow for a lot of towns.
+Part of a package of bills called "Antwan's Law," it would allow towns to establish permanent lower speed limits near schools.
 Right now you have school zones during certain times when schools are in session.
 Another part of this package triples the fine you pay.
 Interesting.

 "Antwan's Law" is named for Antwan Timbers Jr., a 17-year-old high school student who was struck and killed while walking on Route 130 in Burlington City last year.
 Sounds like the law makes sense, right?
 A student walking home at the end of his school day gets hit because some jerk is speeding, and it shouldn't be allowed.